I like to cook and eat natural, healthy, and tasty foods. I use minimal oil and don't use artificial colors or preservatives in my cooking.

 - Crunchy vadas are irresistible!
 Serve them hot with coconut chutney.

 - If the batter is watery, add some black lentil flour or rice flour to thicken it.

 - Soak the lentils for no less than 3-4 hours.

 - Making properly shaped vadas comes with practice.
 Another way to make the proper shape is to place a ball of batter on a greased plastic sheet before dropping it into the hot oil.

-- Serve hot for the best flavor!
+- Serve hot for the best taste!